onnx/onnx-mlir/docs/Testing.md

   onnx.Constant, 473, 0.0008220
 ```

 The runtime profiling info can be combined with specific compile-time statistics as well.
 Let's say that we are interested in SIMD statistics.
-We inform the compiler of the compile-time statistic to emit using `-onnx-op-report` option, and inform `RunONNXModelZoo.py` that we want to preserve the compiler output using the `--log-to-file` option.
+We inform the compiler of the compile-time statistic to emit using `-opt-report` option, and inform `RunONNXModelZoo.py` that we want to preserve the compiler output using the `--log-to-file` option.
 For example
 ```
-> ONNX_MLIR_INSTRUMENT_FILE=run.log RunONNXModelZoo.py -c "-O3 -march=arm64 -onnx-op-report=Simd --profile-ir=Onnx" -m bertsquad-10 --log-to-file compile.log
+> ONNX_MLIR_INSTRUMENT_FILE=run.log RunONNXModelZoo.py -c "-O3 -march=arm64 -opt-report=Simd --profile-ir=Onnx" -m bertsquad-10 --log-to-file compile.log
 ...
 > make-report.py -c compile.log -r run.log
 ...